 Have you made your jar yet?
 Then by all means – share photos of it!!!
 You can add your photos to the comments – or email it to me at firstname.lastname@example.org and I will slip back in this post and add it.

-I would love to see your jars, and know that there is going to be a lot more Christmas Spirit in the year 2021!!!
+I would love to see your jars and know that there is going to be a lot more Christmas Spirit!!!
 (And if anyone asks you ‘what is up with you???, just send them to me – or tell them about the Christmas Spirit in a Jar.
 Maybe we can make it spread faster and further than any of us could ever imagine!)

 Oh!
 And one last thing.
-If you really want to make Christmas Spirit spread all over 2021, consider making Christmas Spirit in a Jar stocking stuffers and gifts.
+If you really want to make Christmas Spirit spread all through the year, consider making Christmas Spirit in a Jar stocking stuffers and gifts.
 It’s a perfect, easy gift to make, and it would be a fun gift for anyone to receive!
 (I have already pulled supplies to make about 12 more – and I can’t wait to do it!!!)